Read This First

 Prompt 3: Steel-man the notion there is a risk that humans could empathiz e themselves into poverty or extinction.

-The section turns on Steel-manning the Risk That Humans Could Empathize Themselves into Poverty or Extinction, Empathy and Resource Exhaustion, and Empathy-Induced Altruism and Population Imbalance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Steel-manning the Risk That Humans Could Empathize Themselves into Poverty or Extinction, Empathy and Resource Exhaustion, and Empathy-Induced Altruism and Population Imbalance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Steel-manning the Risk That Humans Could Empathize Themselves into Poverty or Extinction distinct from Empathy and Resource Exhaustion.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Steel-manning the Risk That Humans Could Empathize Themselves into Poverty or Extinction distinct from Empathy and Resource Exhaustion.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Prioritize the needs of others over one’s own